 Storage and Software Recommendations

-Fresh Windows 11 Home installation is recommended to remove bloatware that affects initial performance.
-The 512GB SSD is limiting for serious gamers, so adding a second SSD via the available slot is advisable from the start.
+Bloatware affects initial performance, so a fresh Windows 11 Home installation is recommended if you are comfortable with the process.
+The 512GB SSD is limiting for serious gamers, and adding a second drive through the available slot is advisable from day one.

 Pros